keybase/book-content/02-chat/00-index.md

 If you start a chat with someone who doesn’t have a Keybase account, they’ll have to create one before they can receive your message.
 This helps ensure that only your intended recipients can read your messages.

-You can use Keybase for Chat just like you would for one-on-one or group messages on your phone.
+You can use Keybase Chat just like you would for one-on-one or group messages on your phone.
 Except, of course, it’s super, super secure.
 You can do a lot more if you turn a group into a team.

 ## Team chats
 If you turn a group chat into a team, you can add or remove people from it.
 [Teams](/teams) also allow you to organize chats by adding channels.
 If you add channels, your team becomes what we call a big team.